davidfortytwo/check-S3-buckets/README.md

 It will calculate the needed space needed for downloading all objects, and prompts the user to continue the process if enough space available.

-# Check for permission security issues on S3 buckets.
+# Check for permission security issues on S3 buckets

   python check-permissions.py

+The following OWASP ASVS checks are performed:
+* ASVS Requirement 3.1.1: Verify that all S3 bucket policies are set to "Deny all" unless explicitly neede
+* ASVS Requirement 3.1.2: Verify that all S3 buckets have versioning enabled
+* ASVS Requirement 3.1.3: Verify that all S3 bucket ACLs are set to "private" unless explicitly needed